Earth and Planetary Sciences

 Gary Weissmann, Earth and Planetary Sciences, University of New Mexico-Main Campus Preamble to essay: This work represents only one opinion and set of observations about the Environmental Sciences degree program ...

-Preparing for an Academic Career part of Earth Educators Rendezvous:Rendezvous 2021:Program:Morning Workshops:Preparing for an Academic Career
+Preparing for an Academic Career in the Geosciences part of Earth Educators Rendezvous:Rendezvous 2022:Program:Morning Workshops:Preparing for an Academic Career in the Geosciences

 This workshop is designed specifically for graduate students, post-doctoral fellows, and others who are interested in pursuing academic careers in the geosciences.
 Workshop leaders from a variety of institution ...